 What does the French transaction tax mean for you as a personal investor?
-I just received a note from my broker here in Germany detailing the impact of the French transaction tax on the shares [...]
+I just received a note from my broker here in Germany detailing the impact of the French transaction tax on the shares of French publicly traded companies.
+Implementation date 1 August 2012.
+The main points are: 1. [...]

 I can’t remember exactly how I found his blog but I think I stumbled over it when he wrote about finding attractively priced companies in Italy.